WILDLIFE

 FISHING

-While Long Lake anglers reported good open-water fishing for walleye and perch in 2023, the warmest winter in the region’s history drastically reduced available days for ice fishing.
-Hopefully, this will translate to abundant fishing in the coming months.
-The state’s Free Fishing Weekend June 8th and 9th offers a great opportunity to get friends and family hooked on the sport.
-Licensing will be waived for both residents and out-of-state visitors on both inland and Great Lakes waters for all species of fish.
+The state’s Free Fishing Weekend on June 13th and 14th offers a great opportunity to get friends and family hooked on the sport.
+Licensing will be waived for both residents and out-of-state visitors on inland and Great Lakes waters for all fish species.
 All regulations will still apply.
-For information on regulations, online licensing, and more visit: https://www.michigan.gov/dnr/things-to-do/fishing.
+For information on regulations, online licensing, and more, visit: https://www.michigan.gov/dnr/things-to-do/fishing.

 Long Lake’s Walleye Stocking History